Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Results

 The jet boundary is clearly identifiable in the HEL2-B case (see figure~\ref{fig:Figure2}) as the helical magnetic field suppresses vortex formation.
 As a result, no shock formation occurs in the HEL2-B case.
 In the HEL2-C case, the perturbations do not steepen enough due to the helical magnetic field to form strong shocks despite ramping up the initial sonic Mach number.
 Consequently, the HEL2-C case shows the presence of weak shocks that are represented by the probability density distribution function in the red histogram in Fig.~\ref{fig:Figure_extra}.
 As most of the weakly shocked particles in the HEL2-C case have a compression ratio $s = 1.3$, we get $p = 3s/(s-1) -2 = 11$ for these particles making the spectrum steep (see Fig.~\ref{fig:Figure9}).
 The total integrated fluxes at high energies drop as a result of synchrotron cooling.
-Further, the HEL2-B and HEL2-C cases also have higher magnetic field strengths at the interface when compared to the UNI-B case, this as well enhances the radiative cooling observed in these runs.
-No emission is seen in X-rays as the particle acceleration is inefficient due to the shocks being either absent or weaker in strength in the helical jet configurations.
+Further, the HEL2 cases also have higher magnetic field strengths at the interface when compared to the UNI-B case, this as well enhances the radiative cooling observed in these runs.
+Negligible emission is seen beyond scaled frequency $\nu/\nu_{\rm sc} > 10^{10} $ as the particle acceleration is inefficient due to the shocks being either absent or weaker in strength in the helical jet configurations.
 The corresponding inverse-Compton components of the spectra have similar shapes as the same electron population is responsible for both synchrotron and IC-CMB emission.
+The shapes of the spectra appear to be like discontinuous curves with sharp edges as a result of an artificial effect.
+This is due to the fact that the SEDs have a limited resolution in the frequency domain.

 In conclusion, the jet configuration with the Kelvin-Helmholtz instability alone has disruptive flow causing shock formation which results in a flatter emission spectrum while the helical jet configuration is relatively stable with weaker shocks leading to a steeper emission spectrum.